 Mistakes – My first mistake was that I forgot to cut one of the sleeves, so I pieced together two large scraps to make the other (shown in the photo above).
 Luckily, it’s not all that noticeable (thanks sherpa!), but then everything spiraled from there…

-I made so many changes to the front top piece so that it would be about 1″ wider in the front that I forgot (because the front piece has a top and a bottom) to adjust the bottom piece!
+I made so many changes to the front top piece so that it would be about 1″ wider in the front, then I forgot (because the front piece has a top and a bottom) to adjust the bottom piece!
 Uuuuuggghhh.
 It gutted me while I was undoing all of my adjustments (I had to cut all of the width I added to the top piece), and I was so afraid it was going to turn out looking way off, but it actually turned out pretty good!
 It really turned out so close to my inspiration, and I’m thrilled about it.
 But learn from my mistakes!

 I really feel the urge to buy more of the fabric when it’s restocked so that I can make it fit the way I want it too, but we’ll see.
 It won’t look extremely different, but I think it would make me feel better to do it the right way now that I know what to do.
-My inspiration also had coat hook and eyes, and after I realized I messed up so many things, I rushed through getting it finished and didn’t add them.
-So I might add those if I make it again.
+My inspiration also had extra-large coat hook & eyes, and after I realized I messed up so many things, I rushed through getting it finished and didn’t add them.
+So, I might add those if I make it again.

 I know this was a very loaded post, so if I missed anything or if you want something clarified — please let me know in the comments!
 Happy teddy coat making! xo